A Sci-Fi Staged Reading

 Free with Suggested Donation - General Admission - No reservations required

 BONUS SNEAK PREVIEW!
-People attending the Boston sci-fi convention ARISIA can catch a sneak preview of Useless Questions (date, time, and room TBA) at the Westin Waterfront Hotel, January 12th–15th, 2018.
+People attending the Boston sci-fi convention ARISIA can catch a sneak preview of Useless Questions on Saturday, January 13, 2018, at 11am in Grand Ballroom CD at the Westin Waterfront Hotel.
 Visit arisia.org for details.

 About the Show